gumaerc-testorg/res.6-007-spring-2011/content/resources/lecture-6-systems-represented-by-differential-and-difference-equations.md

   youtube_description: ''
   youtube_id: ''
 ---
-This resource contains information related to the laplace transform.
+This resource contains information related to systems represented by differential equations.